sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 There is no container running.
 The `systemctl status` would indicate 'waiting for kube deployment'.<br/>

-This state is reachable in two ways:
-   * From INIT state, upon `systemctl start`, if  {set_owner = kube && not fallback_to_local)
+This state is reached from INIT state, upon `systemctl start`, if set_owner = kube and either of the following is true
-   * From KUBE_RUNNING, when container exits (may be kube undeploy or crash)

-The feature remains in this state until either of the  following occurs.
-   * `systemctl stop` takes back to INIT state
+  * The fallback_to_local == false, so it transitons to KUBE_READY state <br/>
+  OR
-   * The kube is deploying the image, which takes it to 'KUBE_RUNNING' state.
+  * The kube_mode != none, implying kube is pending deployment.
+So even with fallback set, go to KUBE_READY.

-   * set_owner is set to local, which transitions to 'LOCAL' state
+The feature remains in this state until `systemctl stop` action is performed.

 ####  state KUBE_RUNNING
 ***Stable*** state<br/><br/>